oliveirasamuel5959/javascript-amazon-project/notes.md

 1. Manages the data of the software
 2. Frontend sends information to backend using API through HTTP Protocol
 3. Promises to handle async code instead of callbacks
+4. Fetch HTTP requests
+5. Using fetch with promises steps to GET from API